Wanaiysha/mppnp/README.md

 ```
 This will create the mppnp.exe file.
 If you encounter other errors, particularly the "Error: Missing actual argument for argument time...", it's likely due to two lines in mppnp.F90 (line 724 and 1610).
 For now, I've only commented out these lines as I haven't yet figured out how to solve them yet.
 Another problem can be due to openblas was not set properly.So check your make debug.
 I did get help from Marco Pignatari a lot!

-**UPDATE** It seems that mppnp.F90 called a subroutine from solver/solver.F90 which doesnt match with the 'time' argument.
+**UPDATE** It seems that mppnp.F90 called a subroutine from solver/solver.F90 and decay.F90 which doesnt match with the 'time' argument.
 So I replaced the solver.f90 using the solver.f90 file from modular-2-HIF (From NuPPN -branch) which almost identical except the 'time' dependencies, and finally the code works.
+I shared the files to replace.
 Now
  ```
 mpirun -np 16 ./mppnp.exe